 You can now record your CPD online on your profile page - read our guidelines for more information.

-Maintaining your CPD
+Maintain your CPD

 - Attend national or local events

-- Complete a RTPI Training masterclass
+- Complete a RTPI Training CPD Masterclass or training course

 - Complete e-learning modules in your own time on RTPI Learn